How to Master French Noun Gender: Common Patterns for Masculine and Feminine Words

 Masculin ou féminin ?

-Oh, the woes this question has brought you and every other French speaker out there.
+Oh, the woes this question has brought you and every other French learner out there.

 When You’ll Use French Gender